For those of us looking to buy broccoli sprouts, to then seed for their sulforafane content, this is a problem.

 The sprout house seeds I’ve linked to in a previous post, according to the seller, are “usually the cultivar Calabrese” (link) – which is a regular broccoli type that will contain sulforaphane.

-Out of curiousity I bought both seed types (normal broccoli and Raab), *in case* it was possible to visually tell the difference between the unsprouted seeds (it’s very hard).
+Out of curiosity I bought both seed types (normal broccoli and Raab), *in case* it was possible to visually tell the difference between the unsprouted seeds (it’s very hard).

-Whilst this was a worthy little experiement, I think you’ll agree that the differences between seeds are minescule, and it’s virtually impossible to tell the difference between the regular broccoli seeds and Raab seeds.
+Whilst this was a worthy little experiment, I think you’ll agree that the differences between seeds are minuscule, and it’s virtually impossible to tell the difference between the regular broccoli seeds and Raab seeds.
 Especially when you take into account the natural variation in broccoli cultivars.
 For example, above Tenderstem seeds vary slightly from the Cezar seeds.